 How do business credit cards work?

-Just like personal credit cards, business credit cards extend consumers a line of credit they can use to make purchases.
-These cards have more specific application requirements than general cards.
-Issuers make money on business credit cards by charging annual fees as well as interest on your purchases when you carry a balance from month to month.
+With business credit cards, card issuers make money by charging annual fees and interest on your purchases when you carry a balance from month to month.

 How can I apply for a business credit card?

 You can apply for a business credit card online and from the comfort of your home.
-All you have to do is compare your options, find a business credit card that makes sense for your goals and hit the “apply now” button.
+All you have to do is search Bankrate for a business credit card you’re interested in, then click “apply now” to begin the online application process.

 What do I need to qualify for new business credit cards?